AlanPerezD/similarweb-data-scraper/README.md

 Run the script:
 node index.js

-The script will read the websites from the websites.txt file, scrape their data from SimilarWeb, and save the results to a JSON or CSV file.
+The script will read the websites from the urls.txt file, scrape their data from SimilarWeb, and save the results to a JSON or CSV file.